-Here’s a plot twist – the most modern approach to learning in the workplace: not shaken, not stirred, but blended. 🤯
+Here’s a plot twist—the most modern approach to learning in the workplace isn’t shaken or stirred.
+It’s blended. 🤯

 The cool part about blended learning models is that we’re not totally saying “out with the old and in with the new”, here.
 Frankly, traditional face-to-face instruction along with instructor lead training (ILT) does have a place in the learning process.